There are many reasons adult children decide to hire a companion for elderly parents. Some of the reasons are as follows:

 - Able to solve problems

-Some companions also have the training and skills to provide additional care such as the monitoring of the client’s body temperature, blood pressure and blood glucose levels.
+Some companions also have the training and skills to provide additional care, such as monitoring the client’s body temperature, blood pressure, and blood glucose levels.

-Your elderly loved one may not require a companion that possesses all of the qualifications listed.
-This is why it is important to discuss in-home companion care with your loved one as well as their physician so the best decision can be made regarding the client’s care.
+Your elderly loved one may not require a companion with all the qualifications listed.
+This is why it is essential to discuss in-home companion care with your loved one and their physician to make the best decision regarding the client’s care.

 The Job Expectations for a Companion Providing In-Home Care/Assistance

-Before family members begin to actively recruit for a companion for their senior, they should take a few moments to create a job description list.
-The list should include all of the duties and tasks that you want the companion to perform, and it should also include the skills, abilities, experience and knowledge that you are looking for in a companion for your loved one.
+Before family members actively recruit a companion for their senior, they should take a few moments to create a job description list.
+The list should include all of the duties and tasks you want the companion to perform, and it should also have the skills, abilities, experience, and knowledge you are looking for in a companion for your loved one.

-For example, you may expect the companion to follow all instructions thoroughly, and also be receptive to constructive criticism.
+For example, you may expect the companion to follow all instructions thoroughly and be receptive to constructive criticism.

 If your loved one is on a special diet, you expect the companion to make dietary choices consistent with the diet.
 The expectations should be the same for all restrictions and special needs that your loved one has.

 Family members can avoid the stress of looking for the best companion for elderly loved ones by contacting a reputable agency.
 The agency will work tirelessly to find a well-performing professional companion for your loved one’s in-home care.